-FY16 municipal emissions are down more than 29% from 2005, before including adjustments for the purchase of renewable energy credits.
-Adjusting for the City of Boston's purchases of Green-E Certified Renewable Energy Certificates (RECs) equal to approximately one fourth of our total electricity consumption, emissions in FY16 are down nearly 37% from 2005 levels.
-This means the City of Boston met our municipal 2020 goal of a 25% reduction 5 years ahead of schedule.
+FY17 municipal emissions are down more than 33% from 2005, before including adjustments for the purchase of renewable energy credits.
+Adjusting for the City of Boston's purchases of Green-E Certified Renewable Energy Certificates (RECs) equal to approximately one fourth of our total electricity consumption, emissions in FY17 are down nearly 41% from 2005 levels.
+The City of Boston met its municipal 2020 goal of a 25% reduction 5 years ahead of schedule.